Riizade/chimera-text/README.md

 Once we've aligned the texts as best we can, we move on to the epub creation stage.

 ## Manual Anchor Points

+We can also allow users to create manual anchor points if they're technically inclined and willing to delve into the epub structure.

 Creating anchor points should be a separate, independent module from the usage of the anchor points to link the epub.